 To install Veeam backup agents with discovery rules, perform the following steps:

-Install and configure a Veeam Availability Console master agent on a machine in the managed infrastructure.
+Install and configure a Veeam Availability Console master agent on a machine in the client infrastructure.

 Configure discovery rules and run discovery to identify computers on which you plan to install Veeam backup agents.